I'm a beginner

 - Use some of the session ideas below and aim for 2-3 sessions each week.

-- Try and run at the same times each week to make it part of your routine.
+- Try and run at the same time each week to make it part of your routine.

 5. Get good shoes

-You don't need much for running but good shoes are vital.
-Make sure your shoes fit correctly and offer you good support and cushioning.
-There's no need for anything fancy, just make sure they are appropriate for running and that they are comfortable.
-If you've never had running trainers before it might be worth visiting your local sports store where you can try the shoes out on a treadmill.
+You don't need much for running, but good shoes are vital.
+Make sure your shoes fit correctly and offer you good support.
+If you've never had running shoes before visit your local running shop where you can try the shoes out on a treadmill.
+Read my guide to buying running shoes here.

 6. Warm up!

-- [5 min gentle walk, 5 min brisk walk] repeat until 25 minutes completed
+- [5 min gentle walk, 5 min brisk walk] repeated 3 times

 - 5 min walk, 2 min run, 5 min walk, 3 min run, 5 min walk, 2 min run, 5 min walk